Phil353556/ecowatt-example/README.md

 The goal is:

- to display values for the current day and the two days after (ie J, J+1, J+2),
+ -to display values for the current day and the two days after (ie J, J+1, J+2),

- to create in the current directory, three images (png) as logo, that can be use where you want.
+ -to create in the current directory, three images (png) as logo, that can be use where you want.

 Create an account, then register for this API: https://data.rte-france.com/catalog/-/api/consumption/Ecowatt/v4.0